Expected Time: 40 - 50 minutes

 Materials, Resources, and Prep

-- Prepare teacher computer screen to display to whole class, starting in first activity
+- (Optional) Prepare teacher computer screen to display to whole class, starting in first activity.

-Students can work through the following activities in this lesson on their own computers.
+Students can work through the following activities in this lesson on their own computers or iPads.

 - Professor Ada tells students they need to learn how to train Codey to catch Dr. Glitch.